 I have industrial experience in a large building consultancy, particularly on air and wind modelling, renewable energy integration and regulation compliance.
 I have completed post-doctoral research on experimental and computational fluid dynamics, structural dynamics, acoustics, Life Cycle Assessment, and other stuff.

 I have presented at large international conferences, published peer-reviewed journal articles, magazine and newspaper pieces, blog posts and been interviewed on BBC radio a few times.
 I was awarded an EPSRC Doctoral Prize Fellowship and three times won funding through the EU FP7 MaRINet and MaRINET2 funds for marine renewable testing.
-In August 2019 I started work at the Grantham Institute for Sustainable Futures at the University of Sheffield.
-My focus is on the circular economy, Life Cycle Assessment of plastics, bioplastics and alternatives to single-use plastic.
+From August 2019 I worked at the Grantham Institute for Sustainable Futures at the University of Sheffield on the circular economy, Life Cycle Assessment of plastics, bioplastics and alternatives to single-use plastic.
 In June 2020 I joined the University of Exeter in Cornwall and now apply environmental assessment methods to Tidal Stream energy as part of the TIGER project.

 I am passionate about using engineering as a force for good to counteract the damage done by the human species.
 The planet doesn't need saving, but we and the other creatures we've screwed it up for could do with a hand.